 Seeing your baby hit themselves can be hard.
 If such behavior is not stopped early on, it might become a habit.
-So, you need to have an action plan in place to prevent such episodes of deliberate self-harming.
+So, you need an action plan for managing toddler aggression and preventing such episodes of deliberate self-harming.

 How To Stop Your Toddler From Hitting Themselves?

 The first step in stopping self-injurious behavior in your toddler is to identify the cause.
 Once you know the cause, it becomes easy to intervene.
 Here are a few ways to prevent injuries until your toddler learns safer ways of expressing their desires.